Colombian–Peruvian territorial dispute: The rubber boom and the Putumayo genocide

 The following year, the world press was agitated by the so-called Putumayo scandals, thanks to Hardenburg's denunciation, who indicated the chilling figure of 40,000 murdered natives.
 The brutal crimes against the indigenous people, committed in that area by both Peruvians and Colombians, shook public opinion in Great Britain; even more so, when it was discovered that the accused for the terrible abuses had British capital.
 Sir Roger Casement, the British consul in Manaus, was sent to investigate these events.
 Casement was already world famous, due to his denunciation of the abuse and mistreatment to which the native population in the Belgian Congo was subjected.

 The Supreme Court of Peru appointed, thanks to a complaint from the Attorney General of the Nation on August 8, 1910, a commission to investigate what happened in those territories.
 Carlos A. Valcárcel received the orders in November of that year, and on the 22nd, ordered that the alleged culprits be prosecuted.
 However, due to health problems and lack of money, Valcárcel was unable to take charge of the investigation, so he was replaced by Rómulo Paredes.

 Casement's report was presented at the beginning of 1911.
 In it, the horrible practices of the Arana house were described.
 The recruitment of natives at the hands of Peruvians and Colombians, slavery, sexual exploitation of women, the death of thousands of Amazonian indigenous people; which confirmed the allegations made earlier.
 Despite this, Julio César Arana would never be tried for his alleged crimes, neither before the House of Commons of Great Britain, nor before the Peruvian justice system.
 He would become a senator from Loreto and an opponent of the Salomón-Lozano Treaty.

 Putumayo–Caquetá armed incidents

 Despite the agreements signed with Peru, on June 5, 1907, the Colombian government secretly held a convention with Ecuador, to negotiate a border agreement in the territories that were also in dispute with Peru.
 At the same time, it demanded that this country approve the 1905 treaty (which did not happen).

 Given this, on October 22, 1907, the Colombian government unilaterally declared the modus vivendi of 1906 ended, appointing and sustaining authorities in Putumayo.
 Because of this, the Peruvian Foreign Ministry asked Julio C. Arana to help with his employees to repel a possible Colombian invasion.
 As a consequence of these two actions, a series of armed incidents took place between Peruvian and Colombian rubber tappers in the area.
+In 1908 around one hundred and twenty Peruvian soldiers were sent to the region to help Arana's rubber collecting firm, the Peruvian Amazon Company to expel the Colombians from the Putumayo region.
+The settlements of La Reserva, La Union, and El Dorado were the last significant Colombian settlements in the Putumayo at that time.
+The Peruvian combined force raided then burned down La Reserva and La Union, before threatening the inhabitants of El Dorado with death if they did not flee the area.